-- a A matter personal to a member of staff that is being considered by a meeting of the council is subject to standing order 11 above. - b Subject to the council's policy regarding absences from work, the council's most senior member of staff shall notify the chairman of the council or, if he is not available, the vice-chairman of [the council of absence occasioned by illness or other reason and that person shall report such absence to the council at its next meeting. - c The chairman of the council or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of the clerk to the council.
-The reviews and appraisal shall be reported in writing and is subject to approval by resolution by the council. - d Subject to the council's policy regarding the handling of grievance matters, the council's most senior employee (or other employees) shall contact the chairman of the council or in his absence, the vice-chairman of [the council in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the council. - e Subject to the council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the clerk to the council relates to the chairman or vice-chairman of the council this shall be communicated to another member of the council, which shall be reported back and progressed by resolution of the council. - f Any persons responsible for all or part of the management of staff shall treat the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters as confidential and secure.
+- a A matter personal to a member of staff that is being considered by a meeting of council is subject to standing order 11 above. - b Subject to the council's policy regarding absences from work, the council's most senior member of staff shall notify the chairman, if he is not available, the vice-chairman of absence occasioned by illness or other reason and that person shall report such absence at its next meeting. - The chairman or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of [the Parish Clerk].
+The reviews and appraisal shall be reported in writing and is subject to approval by resolution. - d Subject to the council's policy regarding the handling of grievance matters, the council's most senior employee shall contact the chairman or in his absence, the vice-chairman in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution. - e Subject to the council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by [the Parish Clerk] relates to the chairman or vice-chairman shall be reported back and progressed by resolution. - f Any persons responsible for all or part of the management of staff shall treat the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters as confidential and secure.

 - g The council shall keep all written records relating to employees secure.
-All paper records shall be secured and locked and electronic records shall be password protected and encrypted. - h Only persons with line management responsibilities shall have access to staff records referred to in standing orders 19(f) and (g) above if so justified. - i Access and means of access by keys and/or computer passwords to records of employment referred to in standing orders 19(f) and (g) above shall be provided only to The clerk to the council and/or the Chairman of the Council.
+All paper records shall be secured and locked and electronic records shall be password protected and encrypted. - h Only persons with line management responsibilities shall have access to staff records referred to in standing orders 19(f) and (g) above if so justified. - i Access and means of access by keys and/or computer passwords to records of employment referred to in standing orders 19(f) and (g) above shall be provided only to (post holder) and/or the Chairman of the Council.

-20. Requests for information
+Requests for information

-- a Requests for information held by the council shall be handled in accordance with the council's policy in respect of handling requests under the Freedom of Information Act 2000 and the Data Protection Act 1998. - b Correspondence from, and notices served by, the Information Commissioner shall be referred by the Proper Officer to the chairman of the council.
-The said committee shall have the power to do anything to facilitate compliance with the Freedom of Information Act 2000.
+- a Requests for information held by the council shall be handled in accordance with the council's policy in respect of handling requests under the Freedom of Information Act 2000 and the Data Protection Act 1998. - b Correspondence from, and notices served by, the Information Commissioner shall be referred by the Proper Officer to the chairman.
+To facilitate compliance with the Freedom of Information Act 2000.

-21. Relations with the press/media
+Relations with the press/media